sumitsekhar/mhe-angular-vending-machine/README.md

 - When a valid coin is inserted (button pressed) the amount of the coin will be added to the current balance and the machine's display will be updated.
 - When there are no coins inserted, the machine displays INSERT COIN.

+DEV NOTE: insert-coin.component and balance.service have been created for you -- please wire up the component correctly

 ### STORY-2: Select Item

 _As a vendor_